 Seven in combat.
 Six in a KC-135 refuelling tanker crash in western Iraq.
 Over 140 wounded.
 The first US deaths came on Day 4.

-Through the first six days alone.
-True cost "likely far greater."
+$12B through the first six days; now the Pentagon seeks an additional $200 billion (WP/TASS).
 Democrats in Congress forming a "wall" against continued war funding.
+Gas at $4/gallon.

 March 14 Day 15 The United States strikes Kharg Island.
 The blockade begins to crack.

 In a single decision that reverses two weeks of deliberate restraint, the United States strikes more than 90 military targets on Kharg Island, the terminal through which 90% of Iran's oil exports flow.
 Trump shares video of the strike.
 Until today, Washington had explicitly refused to target Iran's energy infrastructure, even as Israel hit Tehran's fuel depots without permission.
 Now both allies are striking oil.
 Iran claims its exports continue; the claim is contested.
 Separately, two Indian-flagged tankers successfully transit the Strait of Hormuz, the first commercial passage since the blockade began.
 Iran allowed them through.
 Friendly nations can pass.
 Western-flagged ships cannot.
+And then a second chokepoint threatens to close: Yemen's Houthi movement declares "Hour Zero," announcing military alignment with Iran and calling a Bab el-Mandeb naval blockade a "primary option."
+Maersk, Hapag-Lloyd, and CMA CGM have already paused all Trans-Suez sailings and rerouted around the Cape of Good Hope.
+If Hormuz is closed and the Red Sea follows, 30% of the world's seaborne oil is cut off.
 In Lebanon, Israel signals a "massive" ground invasion described by officials as "like Gaza."
 Hamas publicly urges Tehran to halt its attacks on Gulf states, an extraordinary rift within the Iranian alliance.
 And inside the White House, the administration's own artificial intelligence adviser publicly says what no senior official has said before.

 90+ Targets on Kharg Island